Global NPO Coalition on FATF (Financial Action Task Force)

 • Formalization of a risk-based approach, which means a more proportionate and context-specific implementation of the FATF Standards.
 For the NPO sector, this means that supervision and regulation needs to be risk-based and proportionate to the risk that remains after existing (self-)regulatory measures have been taken into account.

 • Establishment of regular engagement between the FATF Secretariat and NPOs, which allows for more effective NPO participation.
+Including seats at the annual Private Sector Consultative Forum (since 2017)

 • Awareness-raising and coalition-building at the global, regional and national levels.